Can Trump still become president if he's convicted of a crime or found liable in a civil case?

 Washington — Former President Donald Trump surrendered to authorities in New York in early April and appeared in state court to face 34 felony counts of falsifying business records in the first degree.
 He pleaded not guilty to all the charges.

 Then, on May 9, Trump was found liable in a civil case brought by columnist E. Jean Carroll, who claimed Trump raped her in a department store fitting room in the 1990s and defamed her when she came forward several years ago.
-He also denied those allegations, but the jury found him liable of battery and defamation, and ordered him to pay Carroll roughly $5 million.
+He also denied those allegations.
+The jury did not find that he raped Carroll, but did find that he sexually abused her, and ordered him to pay her roughly $5 million.
 The bar for finding someone liable in a civil case is lower than the burden of proof required to secure a criminal conviction, and does not count as a criminal record.

 The two cases raise an intriguing question about his bid to retake the White House: can he still become president if he's convicted in New York, or now that he's been found liable in the Carroll case?